-Administrative expenses showed a 30% increase, U\$84,882, in the current financial year as operations returned to normalcy after the COVID-19 Pandemic.
-The ratio of investment management expenses plus administrative expenses of the Trust Fund expressed as a percentage of the average fund balance was 0.8%, lower than historical levels, mainly due to reduced staff expenses brought about from a rationalisation exercise undertaken from 2019 to 2021, leading to a decline in the average ratio applicable since inception of the portfolio in 2005 from 1.06% to 1.01% over the period.
+Administrative expenses showed a 12% increase, U\$44,452, in the current financial year as attendance at meetings fully reverted to an in-person basis following remote attendance practices adopted during the 2020-2022 Pandemic.
+The ratio of investment management expenses plus administrative expenses of the Trust Fund expressed as a percentage of the average fund balance was 0.87%, lower than historical levels, mainly due to reduced staff expenses brought about from a rationalisation exercise undertaken from 2019 to 2021, leading to a decline in the average ratio applicable since inception from 1.06% in 2019 to 1.00% in 2023, even as the average portfolio balance declined from US\$80.4 million to US\$75.7 million over the same period.
 The ratio has remained consistent with expense ratios for international endowment funds.

-The Fund recorded a Net Loss before Disbursements of US\$(9,903,649) for the financial year.
-This decreased the cumulative Net Gain in the Fund before Disbursements since inception to US\$64,010,134.

-Disbursements to fund the expenses of the Court and the Commission amounted to US\$6,320,542 in the financial year ended December 31, 2022, bringing cumulative disbursements since inception to US\$107,086,759, which represents a cumulative disbursement of approximately 94% of the total capital received.
-The Trust Fund received US\$292,381 from the Court during the financial year which comprised net remittances pertaining to non-judicial staff pensions held on behalf of the Court.
+The Fund recorded a Net Gain before Disbursements of US\$7,781,776 for the financial year.
+This increased the cumulative Net Gain in the Fund before Disbursements since inception to US\$71,791,910.
+Disbursements to fund the expenses of the Court and the Commission amounted to US\$7,323,256 in the financial year ended December 31, 2023, bringing cumulative disbursements since inception to US\$114,410,015, which now exceeds the original capital, representing a cumulative disbursement of 100.3% of the total capital received.
+The Trust Fund received US\$109,360 from the Court during the financial year which comprised net remittances pertaining to non-judicial staff pensions held on behalf of the Court.

-As a result of the reduction in asset values arising out of the market decline of 2022 and the consistent distributions required to meet the expenses of the Court, the Fund experienced a net decrease in 2022, after disbursements and total expenses, of US\$15,931,810, resulting in a balance of US\$75,452,458 at the end of the financial year.
+The Fund experienced a net positive change in 2023, after disbursements and total expenses, of US\$567,880, resulting in a balance of US\$76,020,338 at the end of the financial year.

-Outlook for 2023
+Outlook for 2024